For Nonprofits

 - Worcester residents

-- Individual artists and culture bearers
+- Individual artists and culture organizers

-- Informal neighborhood groups or collectives
+- Neighborhood groups or collectives (both formally and informally structured)

 - Grassroots organizations